rozek/voltcloud-for-browsers/README.md

 ### exported VoltCloud Functions not requiring any Mandate ###

-* **`async function focusOnApplication (ApplicationIdOrURL:string):Promise<void>`**<br>sets the application given by `ApplicationIdOrURL` as the target for all following application-specific requests.
-When used without any mandate, `ApplicationIdOrURL` must contain the complete URL of the requested application - when used with a developer mandate, `ApplicationIdOrURL` must contain the requested application's internal id.
-The function will fail, if no such application exists<br>&nbsp;<br>
+* **`async function focusOnApplication (ApplicationURL:string, ApplicationId:string):Promise<void>`**<br>sets the application given by `ApplicationURL` and `ApplicationId` as the target for all following application-specific requests.
+Both `ApplicationURL` and `ApplicationId` must belong to the same (existing) VoltCloud application.
+Because of CORS restrictions, the current document's URL must start with the same URL given by `ApplicationURL`, or subsequent requests will fail<br>&nbsp;<br>
 * **`async function focusOnNewCustomer (EMailAddress:string, Password:string):Promise<void>`**<br>registers a new customer with the email address given by `EMailAddress`, configures the given `Password` as the initial password and sets him/her as the target for all following (customer-specific) requests.
 If configured for the current target application, this request will automatically send a customer confirmation email to the given address<br>&nbsp;<br>
-* **`async function resendConfirmationEMailToCustomer (EMailAddress?:string):Promise<void>`**<br>if configured for the current target application, this function will send another customer confirmation email to the address given by `EMailAddress` - if no such address is given, that email is sent to the current target customer
+* **`async function resendConfirmationEMailToCustomer (EMailAddress:string):Promise<void>`**<br>if configured for the current target application, this function will send another customer confirmation email to the address given by `EMailAddress`
 * **`async function confirmCustomerUsing (Token:string):Promise<void>`**<br>confirms the email address given for a newly registered customer by providing the `Token` sent as part of a customer confirmation email.
 This token internally also specifies the customer to whom it was sent<br>&nbsp;<br>
-* **`async function startPasswordResetForCustomer (EMailAddress?:string):Promise<void>`**<br>if configured for the current target application, this function will send a password reset email to the address given by `EMailAddress` - if no such address is given, that email is sent to the current target customer
+* **`async function startPasswordResetForCustomer (EMailAddress:string):Promise<void>`**<br>if configured for the current target application, this function will send a password reset email to the address given by `EMailAddress`
 * **`async function resetCustomerPasswordUsing (Token:string, Password:string):Promise<void>`**<br>sets `Password` as the new password for a customer by providing the `Token` sent as part of a password reset email.
 This token internally also specifies the customer to whom it was sent

 ### exported VoltCloud Functions requiring either a Developer or a Customer Mandate ###

-* **`async function actOnBehalfOfDeveloper (EMailAddress:string, Password:string):Promise<void>`**<br>uses the given `EMailAddress` and `Password` to request an "access token" from VoltCloud, which is then used to authorize any non-public VoltCloud operation that is intended for application developers only.
+* **`async function actOnBehalfOfDeveloper (EMailAddress:string, Password:string):Promise<void>`**<br>uses the given `EMailAddress` and `Password` to request an "access token" from VoltCloud, which is then used to authorize any non-public VoltCloud operation.
 Note: `EMailAddress` and `Password` are kept in memory while the process is running in order to automatically refresh the token upon expiry
-* **`async function actOnBehalfOfCustomer (EMailAddress:string, Password:string):Promise<void>`**<br>uses the given `EMailAddress` and `Password` to request an "access token" from VoltCloud, which is then used to authorize any non-public VoltCloud operation that is intended for application customers only.
+* **`async function actOnBehalfOfCustomer (EMailAddress:string, Password:string):Promise<void>`**<br>uses the given `EMailAddress` and `Password` to request an "access token" from VoltCloud, which is then used to authorize any non-public VoltCloud operation.
 This request requires to focus on an application first, since customers are application-specific.
 Note: `EMailAddress` and `Password` are kept in memory while the process is running in order to automatically refresh the token upon expiry<br>&nbsp;<br>
 * **`async function ApplicationStorage ():Promise<VC_StorageSet>`**<br>retrieves the complete key-value store for the current target application and delivers it as a JavaScript object
 * **`async function ApplicationStorageEntry (StorageKey:VC_StorageKey):Promise<VC_StorageValue | undefined>`**<br>retrieves an entry (given by `StorageKey`) from the key-value store for the current target application and returns its value (as a JavaScript string) - or `undefined` if the requested entry does not exist<br>&nbsp;<br>
-* **`async function CustomerRecord (CustomerId?:string):Promise<VC_CustomerRecord | undefined>`**<br>retrieves a record with all current VoltCloud settings for the customer given by `CustomerId` - if no such id is given, the current target customer's record will be retrieved.
-If no such customer exists (for the current target application), `undefined` is returned instead.
-See above for the internals of the delivered object
 * **`async function deleteCustomer ():Promise<void>`**<br>deletes the current target customer<br>&nbsp;<br>
 * **`async function CustomerStorage ():Promise<VC_StorageSet>`**<br>retrieves the complete key-value store for the current target customer and delivers it as a JavaScript object
 * **`async function CustomerStorageEntry (StorageKey:VC_StorageKey):Promise<VC_StorageValue | undefined>`**<br>retrieves an entry (given by `StorageKey`) from the key-value store for the current target customer and returns its value (as a JavaScript string) - or `undefined` if the requested entry does not exist